lo-lim/lo-lim/README.md

 # 📜Certificate📜
 > - ADSP
 > - SQLD
-> - Computer Specialist in Spreadsheet and Database
+> - Computer Specialist in Spreadsheet and Database Level 2